vtnerd/MaidSafe-Network-Filesystem/docs/api.md

   // The File object can be from a different Storage object,
   // allowing copying between identities unspecified Copy(
-      const LocalBlob& from, std::string to, ModifyVersion, AsyncResult<>);
+      const LocalBlob& from, std::string to, ModifyVersion, AsyncResult<LocalBlob>);
 };
 ```